-The filter file contains content modification rules that use regular expressions.
-These rules permit powerful changes on the content of Web pages, e.g., you could disable your favorite JavaScript annoyances, re-write the actual displayed text, or just have some fun replacing "Microsoft" with "MicroSuck" wherever it appears on a Web page.
+The filter files contain content modification rules that use regular expressions.
+These rules permit powerful changes on the content of Web pages, and optionally the headers as well, e.g., you could disable your favorite JavaScript annoyances, re-write the actual displayed text, or just have some fun playing buzzword bingo with web pages.

-The +filter(name) actions rely on the relevant filter (name) to be defined in the filter file!
+The +filter{name} actions rely on the relevant filter (name) to be defined in a filter file!

-A pre-defined filter file called default.filter that contains a bunch of handy filters for common problems is included in the distribution.
+A pre-defined filter file called default.filter that contains a number of useful filters for common problems is included in the distribution.
 See the section on the filter action for a list.